 Opened in early 2018, Cruzen-Murray Library is a gift of the late Deborah Cruzen-Murray and her husband, Glenn Richard Murray.
 With state-of-the-art study areas, classrooms, presentation spaces and collaboration spaces the library is destined to be the go-to building on campus.
 A grand architecture, from the all-glass exterior to the cedar-plank ceiling, is sure to please even the most discerning eye.
 Cruzen-Murray sits next to Voorhees and Hayman Halls, cementing the freshmen living commons with academic resource and excellence.

 Built in 1987, the College’s Facilities Department building houses tools, building supplies, heavy equipment and Facilities personnel offices.

 Finney Hall was named after Julia Finney, an early teacher at the College.
 Although it was built in 1910 as a women's residence hall, Finney has also been used as the student clinic, chemistry department and dining hall.
 A third floor was added in 1960, followed by a major interior renovation in 1997 and a complete renovation in 2017.
 The remodeled Finney Hall is the first suite-style dorm on campus.

 Built in 1964 as co-educational housing, the 18,540 square foot building was renovated in 2009.
-Starting in Fall 2018 Voorhees will be one half of the freshmen living commons with Voorhees Hall.
+Hayman is one half of the freshmen living commons with its neighbor, Voorhees Hall.